-One too common detail of our 6 children was that none of them seemed to mind voicing their unhappiness about anything.
+One too-common trait that our six children shared was that none of them seemed to mind voicing their unhappiness about anything.
 Complaining was as natural as breathing to them.

 I wanted more grateful kids.
 So, I took it as a personal challenge to develop in my children an attitude of gratitude.

 Now I would like to pass some of these stories along to other families.
 Ultimately, gratitude is a choice of the will, but I still believe that introducing our children to the true stories of people who accepted their discomforts and limitations with faith and gratitude will inspire our children to think differently about their own lives.

 The goal of this gratitude series is to help you lead your children to focus on gratitude.

 By repeatedly talking about this quality you can begin to reinforce the concept in their thinking, and the additional benefit will be the time you spend together as a family.
 Whether your family all piles on the couch together for these stories or one person reads as everyone else stands in the kitchen fixing school lunches or eating a quick breakfast, hearing great stories of faith together will be a bonding time for all.

 May your family discover the joy that comes when we choose to give thanks and acknowledge God’s loving involvement in the circumstances of our lives.
 Here’s a prayer that would be an easy start to begin each lesson.

 “Lord, behold our family here assembled.
 We thank You for this place in which we dwell, for the love accorded us this day, for the hope with which we expect the morrow; for the health, the work, the food and the bright skies that make our lives delightful; for our friends in all parts of the earth.”1 —Robert Lewis Stevenson